 In Australia at Capabala in Brisbane, Upper Class Lad trained by John Catton (Mount Cotton) running in the Michael Miller Memorial Cup (03/10/15) over a straight grass track recorded 19.28 secs for 366 metres / 400 yards - averaging 42.46 mph / 68.34 kph and is claimed to be a WORLD RECORD SPEED!
-Although, recent speed tests conducted by Towcester Racecourse using a hi-tech transponder system taken from greyhounds running in the first two rounds of the 2017 English Derby, interestingly reveals top greyhound acceleration speeds approaching 50 mph / 80.47 kph!!
+Although, recent speed tests conducted by Towcester Racecourse using a hi-tech transponder system taken from greyhounds competing in the 2017 Derby, interestingly revealed split-second greyhound acceleration speeds approaching 50 mph / 80.47 kph!!

 Other standard race grading prefixes that indicate to the type of race include: (H) = Hurdle and (CH) = Chase - two extra hurdles are added.